ptgott/one-newsletter/ROADMAP.md

   - **e2e/e2e_test.go:749** run One Newsletter
   - **e2e/e2e_test.go:834** run One Newsletter

-  Instead of these calls, we should call `scrape.Run` with a particular config.
+  Instead of these calls, we should call `scrape.StartLoop` with a particular config.
   We can then remove the first `exec.Command` call from `TestMain`.

-  First, edit **func createAppConfig**: This should create a `userconfig.Meta` directly and return it rather than write a file to a path using a template.
+  Note that `createAppConfig` adds a bunch of boilerplate to a userconfig.Meta.
+  This might be useful for our purposes!
+Rather than replacing all `createAppConfig` calls, change the function to return a `userconfig.Meta` with some defaults.

 ### Within this: next

 - Rewrite e2e tests to use a single process: